jingliu-ut/ColonyCounter/README.md

 colonies on agar plates.
 This pipeline will count the number of colonies and mark them on the agar plate image.

+## Acknowledgement
+The original code is generously provided by Ernest Iu from Sergey Plotnikov Lab at the University of Toronto.

 ## Installation

 ColonyCounter runs on Python 3.6 and higher and requires the following packages: